What are the business ideas?

 10. Cereals business.

 Cereals are one of the most fast-moving goods in the country.
-Selling of the commodity is very profitable since it is more of a basic commodity for daily consumption.
-The good thing with this business is that it can do very well even in rural areas where you can buy in wholesale and distribute to other sellers in towns and businesses.
+The selling of the commodity is very profitable since it is more of a basic commodity for daily consumption.
+The good thing with this business is that it can do very well even in rural areas where you can buy in wholesale and distribute it to other sellers in towns and businesses.